Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 ## Disable Sticky Keys

 Sticky Keys is an accessibility feature in Windows 11 designed to assist users who have difficulty pressing multiple keys simultaneously.
-When enabled, it allows modifier keys like <kbd>Shift<kbd>, <kbd>Ctrl<kbd>, and <kbd>Alt<kbd> to remain active until another key is pressed.
+When enabled, it allows modifier keys like <kbd>Shift</kbd>, <kbd>Ctrl</kbd>, and <kbd>Alt</kbd> to remain active until another key is pressed.
 While useful for some, it can be annoying if activated unintentionally.

 To disable it: